 "Now the works of the flesh (sarx) are manifest, which are these; adultery, fornication, uncleanness, lasciviousness (unbridled lust), idolatry, witchcraft, hatred, variance (contention), emulations (jealous rivalry), wrath, strife, seditions, heresies, envyings, murders, drunkenness, revellings (evil carousing), and such like: of the which I tell you before, as I have also told you in time past, that they which do such things shall not inherit the kingdom of God" (Galatians 5:19-21).

-Here Paul directly connects the works of the flesh with witchcraft, concluding that those who do (intentionally practice) such things shall not inherit the kingdom of God.
+In this passage, Paul explicitly links the works of the flesh to witchcraft, concluding that those who do (intentionally practice) such things will not inherit God's kingdom.

-When religious activity is not spiritually motivated but carnally motivated it releases a form of witchcraft, too.
-Motivation is everything because its source is the heart of man.
+When religious activity is not spiritually motivated but carnally motivated, it releases a form of witchcraft, too.
+Motivation is everything because its source is the human heart.

 There are many religious people in the world who say they are born again yet attack the ministry of the Holy Spirit.
-They challenge the baptism of the Holy Spirit, miracles, and healing today, speaking in other tongues, prophecy, deliverance, fervent prayer, the nine gifts of the Holy Spirit, and much more.
-Rather than have Holy Spirit administered lives, ministries, and churches, they hold fast to man-made programs, vain traditions, and secular social activities.
+They question the baptism of the Holy Spirit, miracles and healing today, speaking in other tongues, deliverance, fervent prayer, the nine gifts of the Holy Spirit, and a lot more.
+Rather than having the Holy Spirit administer lives, ministries, and churches, they hold fast to man-made programs, vain traditions, and secular social activities.

-Witchcraft, emanating from our flesh, is an enemy far greater that any Dorothy faced as she traveled the yellow brick road in search of the Wizard of OZ.
-The good news is that we can, through our love for Jesus Christ, crucify that old carnal nature. scripture instructs us to take off our old corrupted manner of living and put on the new man, which is created in righteousness and true holiness in God’s likeness (Ephesians 4:22-24).
-So the next time you experience the powers of witchcraft it may not be coming from some occult mystic, but from the Wizard of Sarx —the flesh.
+Witchcraft, emanating from our flesh, is an enemy far greater than any that Dorothy faced as she traveled the yellow brick road in search of the Wizard of Oz.
+The good news is that we can, through our love for Jesus Christ, crucify that old carnal nature.
+The Bible tells us to get rid of our old, sinful ways of living and put on the new man, who is made in the image of God in righteousness and true holiness (Ephesians 4:22–24).
+So the next time you experience the powers of witchcraft, it may not be coming from some occult mystic, but from the Wizard of Sarx—the flesh.